 With a population of 40,730 people, Jamestown, New York is a relatively small city.
 There are just 2 nursing homes there, which doesn't provide you with too many options to choose from.
-These facilities earned on average an overall grade of C. This isn't a terrible score, but it isn't as strong of a score as we like to see either.
-This score is below average by national standards.
-One of the major highlights of this place's report card is its exemplary inspection score, which you can find in the next paragraph.
+With a city grade of B-, you ought to be able to find a decent facility in the city.
+This is just about average by national standards, which is perfectly respectable.
+One of the best aspects of this place's profile is its remarkable inspection rating, which we will address in the next section.

 This city's nursing homes received a fairly ordinary overall grade, but we really wanted to emphasize that some of its facilities virtually flawless health inspections the past few years.
 We awarded them an impressive grade of A+ in this category.
 Inspection grades are based on pieces of information found on the a nursing home's recent inspection reports.
 Facilities that receive favorable grades in this category tend to have few deficiencies on their reports.
 Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with endangerment of patients.
 Jamestown also received strong long-term care rating where it earned a B in this category.
 In the last two categories, Jamestown received rock bottom grades for our short-term care and nursing areas respectively.